Amphiluke/floating-scroll/README.md

 The general purpose of the plugin is to provide some lengthy containers on the page with a separate horizontal scroll bar, which does not vanish from sight when the entire page is scrolled.
 So, the user will always be able to scroll the container even if its own scroll bar is outside the viewport.

-Moreover, the plugin displays such an additional floating scroll bar only in case of actual need, i.e. floatingScroll does not result in unnecessary scroll bar duplication.
-So, one uses the floating scroll bar only if the “native” one is out of sight.
+:bulb: **Tip:** floating-scroll is a jQuery plugin.
+If you are rather looking for a standalone dependency-free module with the same functionality, please check out the sister project [handy-scroll](https://github.com/Amphiluke/handy-scroll) instead.

 ## Details & API

-There is the only public method used to instantiate and control a floating scroll — `.floatingScroll()`.
+There is the only public method used to instantiate and control a floating scroll bar — `.floatingScroll()`.
 The plugin method `.floatingScroll()` should be called in context of a scrollable container.
 It takes an optional argument `method`.
 The currently supported methods are

-* [`init`](#initialisation) (default value) — used to initialize a floating scroll widget;
+* [`init`](#initialisation) (default value) — used to initialize a floating scroll bar widget;
 * [`update`](#updating-scroll-bar) — used to force update of the floating scroll bar parameters (size and position);
 * [`destroy`](#destroying-floating-scroll-bar) — removes a scroll bar and all related event handlers.